ivofena/Bootloader_Project/README.md

 "# Bootloader_Project"

+	This project was built in windows environment, the instructions that follow are for windows only.

 	MinGW Makefiles is specified as the generator.
 They can be manually changed by editing build_all.bat or the individual m.bat in directory of Bootloader.

 	CMake ver – 3.14.4